 *LIVE MUSIC from local bands

-*CHILDREN’S ART CLASSES for kids of all ages
+*ARTS & CRAFT CLASSES for all ages

-*CULINARY PLEASURES from our fabulous eating establishments and specialty food vendors
+*FOOD from our fabulous eating establishments and specialty food vendors

 Our previous seasons have been hugely successful, drawing upwards of 1500 people per event.
 Bristol Borough’s First Fridays was voted as ‘One of the Best’ in Bucks County Courier Times 2016 Best of Bucks contest in the following categories: Family Event, Summer Event, Outdoor Event, and Business Event, as well voted as the Winner of the 2017 Bucks Happening List in the Business/Chamber Event category.